5 Ft 4 In Meters

 Precision and Rounding

 In everyday conversations, rounding the result to a simpler figure is often sufficient.
-For example, we can round 1.6256 meters to 1.63 meters.
-However, for scientific or engineering applications, a higher degree of precision might be necessary.
+Even so, 6256 meters to 1.
+Here's one way to look at it: we can round 1.On the flip side, for scientific or engineering applications, a higher degree of precision might be necessary.
+On the flip side, 63 meters.
 The level of precision needed depends entirely on the context.

 Understanding the Conversion Factors